Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Method

 \subsubsection{Participants}

-The experiment was developed using Qualtrics and conducted via Prolific.
-We limited participation to individuals aged 18 or older residing in the U.S., and obtained approval from the Institutional Review Board (IRB) at our university (blinded for review).
-We recruited 600 participants via Prolific on October 13, 2024 and each participant received \$3 for completing the task.
-After data screening, 560 participants were included in the final sample (control = 191, static = 192, dynamic = 177).\footnote{Exclusions included four incomplete submissions, six failures on attention checks, five cases of incompatible devices, and 25 submissions falling outside the acceptable completion time range of mean $\pm$ three standard deviations for that response category.} Approximately 50\% of participants identified as female, 66\% were aged between 18 and 39 years, and 56\% held a bachelor’s degree or higher.
+Individuals aged 18 or older residing in the U.S. were recruited via Prolific.
+We recruited 600 participants and each participant received \$3 for completing the task.
+After data screening, 560 participants were included in the analyses (control = 191, static = 192, dynamic = 177).\footnote{Exclusions included four incomplete submissions, six failures on attention checks, five cases of incompatible devices, and 25 submissions falling outside the acceptable completion time range of mean $\pm$ three standard deviations for that response category.} Approximately 50\% of participants identified as female $(n = 280)$, 66\% were aged between 18 and 39 years, and 56\% held a bachelor’s degree or higher.
 Demographic characteristics were comparable across experimental conditions.
-Please refer to \ref{appendix: participant demographic} for further information regarding participant demographics and payment.
+This study was approved by the Institutional Review Board at XXX (blinded for review; see \ref{appendix: participant demographic} for further information).